dotnet/dotnet-docker/README.runtime.md

 ### Distroless images

-.NET "distroless" container images contain only the minimal set of packages .NET needs, with everything else removed.
+.NET [distroless container images](https://github.com/dotnet/dotnet-docker/blob/main/documentation/distroless.md) contain only the minimal set of packages .NET needs, with everything else removed.
 Due to their limited set of packages, distroless containers have a minimized security attack surface, smaller deployment sizes, and faster start-up time compared to their non-distroless counterparts.
 They contain the following features: